 Selling Your Franchise – Getting the right valuation

 Franchise owners looking to move on to other ventures will first need to obtain a valuation for their franchise resale.
 On the surface, this seems simple enough.
-You think you know how much the franchise is worth, and therefore you should have no issues in selling your franchise to an eager buyer.
+You think you know how much the franchise is worth, therefore you should have no issues selling your franchise to an eager buyer.